 The Design Guidelines for Denver Landmark Structures and Districts(PDF, 24MB) were initially developed through a public process from 2012 to 2014, with a minor update in January 2016.
 Due to evolving needs and the desire for greater flexibility, Landmark Preservation staff and the LPC recognize that the design guidelines need a comprehensive update.
 Changes to the Design Guidelines for Denver Landmark Structures and Districts must be adopted by the Landmark Preservation Commission (LPC) through a public rule-making process.

 The design guideline update will be divided into four phases with each phase anticipated to take 9-12 months.
 Each phase will include community meetings and input, public review of draft updates, and a public hearing and vote by Denver’s Landmark Preservation Commission.

 Note: The design guideline update does not affect customized design guidelines written for specific historic districts, including Civic Center Historic District, Country Club Gardens Historic District, Country Club Historic District, Five Points Historic Cultural District, La Alma Lincoln Park, and the Lower Downtown Historic District.

-Revisions to guidelines for solar panels, retaining walls, and cladding materials for infill, additions, and accessory structures.
-Clarifications to existing guidelines about landscaping, sheds, lighting, egress windows, and fencing.
+Phase 1 of the design guideline update included revisions to guidelines for solar panels, retaining walls, and wall cladding materials for additions, infill, and accessory structures.
+It also included clarifications to existing guidelines about egress windows and wells, landscaping, fencings, lighting, and sheds.

-Development of a new chapter on alterations to non-contributing buildings.
-Revisions to all guidelines about commercial and institutional buildings except for site work and signage.
+Phase 4 will entail the development of a new chapter on alterations to non-contributing buildings, as well as revisions to all guidelines about commercial and institutional buildings except for site work and signage.